ZakariaBouzada/thesis_bundles/README.md

 ### Academic Context
 This repository is an artefact produced for the Master's thesis:

-Design and Evaluation of Reusable Infrastructure-as-Code Bundles for Small and Medium Enterprises
+***Design and Evaluation of Reusable Infrastructure-as-Code Bundles for Small and Medium Enterprises***

-Åbo Akademi University, Faculty of Science and Engineering, Information Technologies
+Åbo Akademi University, Faculty of Science and Engineering, Information Technologies, 2026

-2025

 The thesis examines: